tamershahin/grails-redis-flexible-cache/README.md

         }
     }

-There are two additional entries in the connection configuration:
+There are two additional entries in the configuration respect a standard redis plugin configuration:
  * `defaultTTL`: indicates the amount of seconds to use as TTL when no other TTL value is provided explicitly
  * `expireMap`: provides names and values (in seconds) for TTL presets that can be used in annotations/method calls
+ * `grails.redisflexiblecache.connectiontouse` : you can say which connection the plugin must use.
+Can be 'cache' or any other specified.
+If not found 'cache'is the default one.
+If there is no 'cache' connection will be used the base one.

 Plugin Usage
 ------------